dguyhasnoname/CKAD-TheHardWay/exercises/basic/service_and_networking.md

     Above command creates 3 namespaces `manila`, `jakarta` and `seoul`.
 A nginx deployment gets created in `manila` namespace.
 Expose the deployment `nginx` in `manila` namespace on port `80`.
 Create a network policy so that pods running only in `jakarta` and `seoul` namespace can access the `nginx` deployment pods running in `manila` namespace.
 Verify the accessibility by running pods in `jakarta` and `seoul` namespaces.
 Also ensure that any pod running in `default` namespace is not able to access the `nginx` service in `manila` namespace.

 4. Run a pod with name `apiserver` in default namespace, marked with labels `app=bookstore` and `role=api`.
+Expose it on port `80`.
 Create a netpol to restrict the access only to other pods (e.g. other microservices) running with label `app=bookstore`.

     <details><summary>steps</summary>
     Create a pod with name apiserver in default namespace, marked with labels app=bookstore and role=api.